-Area/Typical Course Title Minimum Credits
+College Algebra (or higher level Mathematics 3

 SCIENCE

-Human Anatomy and Physiology with Laboratory 2 8
+Biology Two-semester sequence of Anatomy and Physiology with laboratory 8

+Biological Sciences or Microbiology or CHP 2403 Biological Sciences -

+for Health Professions with laboratory 4

+Chemistry

-General Chemistry I 3 or CHP 2401 Chemistry for the Health Professions 4
+General Chemistry I or CHP 2401 Chemistry for the Health Professions 4

+with laboratory Physics

-General Physics I 4 or CHP 2402 Physics for Health Professions 4
+General Physics I or CHP 2402 Physics for Health Professions with

-Biological Sciences or Microbiology 5 or CHP 2403 Biological Sciences for Health Professions 4

-MATHEMATICS

-College Algebra 3

-ENGLISH/COMMUNICATIONS

-English Composition I 3

-English Composition II 3

-Speech or Oral Communications 1 3
+laboratory 4

 FINE ARTS/HUMANITIES

+Fine Arts 2

-Art, Music or Theatre 1 3
+Art, Music or Theater 3

+Humanities 2

-Philosophy, Political Science, Literature, or Humanities 1 3
+Philosophy, Political Science, Literature, or Humanities 3

 SOCIAL SCIENCES

+History

+History of the United States or National Government 3

+Social Sciences

-Psychology, Sociology, Anthropology, Geography, or Economics 1 6
+Psychology, Sociology, Anthropology, Geography, or Economics 6

-American History or National Government 1 3

-LOWER LEVEL ELECTIVES 1 27
+LOWER LEVEL ELECTIVES 33

-UPPER LEVEL ELECTIVES 1 6
+80

 TOTAL 80

-1Up to 9 SC of course work indicated may be taken as co-requisites.
+Up to 9 SC of course work indicated may be taken as co-requisites.
 Those applicants who have completed 80 SC or more of the preprofessional curriculum prior to enrollment will have priority in admission decisions.